satyajitlion/GravLensing/research-log/Research Log 09-23-2025.md

 ***
 ### Results

-No results so far, today was more so focused on downloading + reading up on how to use terminal commands in order to work with Amarel.
+No results so far, today was more so focused on downloading appropriate software and reading up on how to use terminal commands in order to work with Amarel.
+I was able to compile a list of terminal commands/read up on how to use emacs to more efficiently navigate through the terminal.
+Additionally, I also went through the OARC documentation on Amarel.
 ***
 ### Problems